KaiAragaki/webber/README.md

 # webber

 <!-- badges: start -->

 <!-- badges: end -->

-NOTE: THIS PACKAGE IS FOR PERSONAL USE AND WON’T WORK FOR YOU UNLESS YOU MODIFY IT, WHICH YOU ARE MORE THAN WELCOME TO DO!
-THAT’S FOSS BABY!
+NOTE: THIS PACKAGE IS FOR PERSONAL USE AND WON’T WORK FOR YOU UNLESS YOU MODIFY IT, WHICH YOU ARE MORE THAN WELCOME TO DO\!
+THAT’S FOSS BABY\!

 Webber is my assistant to help me manage and edit my blots and their metadata.
 It does this by providing a suite of tools to help edit and